SCPSharp/scp-sharp/README.md

 ### CC BY-SA 4.0

-This program is licensed under CC BY-SA 4.0(see `LICENSE` file or [CC Website](https://creativecommons.org/licenses/by-sa/4.0/) for more).
+This program is licensed under CC BY-SA 4.0(see `LICENSE` file or the [CC website](https://creativecommons.org/licenses/by-sa/4.0/) for more).

 > Copyright (C) 2023  SCPSharp Team
 >